muhdyusuf/shopee-purchase-extension/README.md

 4. **Load Extension:**
    - Click "Load unpacked."
    - Select the extracted folder.
-   - Select public folder.
+   - Select dist folder.

 5. **Confirm Installation:**
    - Enable the extension.

 6. **Verify and Use:**
-   - Open a shoppe with account logged in.
+   - Open shoppe with account logged in.
    - Confirm the extension is working.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>